 In addition, the country has a large informal sector, which provides employment for many people but is also prone to exploitation.
 Leaders in the country lack the necessary skills and knowledge to effectively manage and resolve conflicts.
 This leads to conflicts escalating and becoming more difficult to resolve.
 Additionally, many leaders in the country are not well-versed in the principles of conflict resolution.
 This leads to ineffective solutions that may not address the underlying causes of the conflict.
 Second, there is a lack of resources available to leaders in Cameroon to help them manage and resolve conflicts.
 This includes a lack of funding and support from the government.
 This make it difficult for leaders to access the resources they need to implement effective strategies for resolving conflicts.
 Third, many leaders in Cameroon lack the necessary experience to properly manage conflict.
-This leads to ineffective strategies and solutions that do not address the root causes of the conflict.
 Additionally, leaders may not be aware of the different methods and strategies available for addressing and resolving conflicts.
 Leadership has been a crucial role in enforcing conflicts in Cameroon.
 Most leaders played a big part in influencing conflicts and wars among the people of Cameroon.
 Therefore this study intends to bridge the conceptual gap by determining the role of leadership plays in conflict management in Cameroon.